WJMO: Later years

 Metroplex Communications merged into San Antonio-based Clear Channel Communications in October 1993 in a combined $54 million deal, this included WERE and WNCX; Clear Channel would then take control of WENZ's sales operations in March 1994 via a joint sales agreement, eventually buying the station outright in 1996.
 Following passage of the Telecom Act of 1996, Clear Channel announced a $4.4 billion merger with Jacor Communications in 1998; to comply with federal ownership guidelines, WERE and WENZ were sold to Radio One, while WNCX was sold to Infinity Broadcasting.

-WENZ changed formats from modern rock to mainstream urban as "Z-107.9" shortly afterward, while WERE stuck with the profitable brokered format until 2006.
+WENZ changed formats from modern rock to mainstream urban as Z 107.9 shortly afterward, while WERE retained its profitable brokered format until 2006.

-WJMO (2007-present)
+WJMO (2007–present)

 On June 4, 2007, WERE and WJMO (1490 AM) were involved in what was reported in the press as a "frequency trade" by owner Radio One.
-In reality, these two stations swapped call letters along with their respective formats.
+In reality, these two stations swapped call letters along with their respective radio format.
 WERE changed its call letters to WJMO; changed branding to "Praise 1300"; and changed its format to the urban gospel format previously heard on WJMO (1490 AM), which concurrently had its call sign changed to WERE and format changed to news/talk.
-On- and off-air personnel were reassigned between both stations.
+On and off-air personnel were reassigned between both stations.

-Since November 11, 2016, WJMO has simulcast on low-power Cleveland translator W233CG (94.5 FM), and with that re-branded itself "Praise 94.5".

-FM translator

-Current programming

-As part of its gospel format, WJMO airs numerous programs from Syndication One, such as the early morning show hosted by Donnie McClurkin, the gospel-talk morning drive show hosted by Erica Campbell, Willie Moore Jr. in afternoon drive, and Darlene McCoy evenings.
-WJMO also airs Al Sharpton's daily syndicated talk show middays (simulcasting with sister station WERE).

-WJMO also broadcasts University of Toledo football and men's basketball games (as well as the respective coach's shows) as it is the Cleveland affiliate of the Rocket Sports Radio Network.